turingschool/backend-curriculum-site/module2/lessons/form_helpers_rails.markdown

   - `params.require(:artist).permit(:name)` - when the params come through, we are going to require that the key of `artist` is present, and ONLY create the object if we see that key.
 When we see that key, we now are going to only allow ("permit") the attributes that we explicitly list there, like `:name`.

-### `form_for` vs `form_tag`

-**Turn and talk**

-With your neighbor discuss the following.

-*   What is `form_for`?
-How is this different from a [`form_tag`](http://api.rubyonrails.org/v5.1/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag)?
-  - Form_for deals with model/resource attributes while form_tag does not.
-*   When would we want to use one over the other?
-  - A form that isn't related to a model/resource would be a good place to use a form_tag.

 ### Exercise: Finish Create Artists and Add Create Playlists

 - You're likely still getting a failing test from our last user story.
 Finish out the actions/view combo to get a passing test.
-- We also have Playlists.
-Add the functionality for a user to add a new playlist.
-Don't forget - you'll need two routes for this!
+- Add the functionality for a user to add a new playlist name in a form, including routes

-## WrapUp

-Create a Venn Diagram comparing a form made in raw HTML and one made with a Rails form_helper